matmarczak/pynapitime/README.md

 # Pynapitime

-Pynapitime is a scipt to download subtitles from napiprojekt.pl based on movie duration and fps of file.
-It differs from other programs that it can download subtitles automatically for files which are not in napiprojekt database yet.
+Pynapitime is a tool for downloading subtitles from napiprojekt.pl based on movie duration and fps of file.
+It differs from other programs that it can download subtitles automatically for files which hashes are not in napiprojekt database yet.

 Requires python >3.6